uberFoo/uberFoo.github.io/_posts/2024-03-04-dwarf-vs-splat.md

 First, the most obvious thing is that dwarf is faster in nearly all cases.
 The exception being when there is only one task, and the work is above the startup threshold.
-This is easy to see for one task doing 10 mission iterations.
+This is easy to see for one task doing 10 million iterations.
-This makes sense, givin that Python is a lot faster than dwarf.
+This makes sense, given that Python is a lot faster than dwarf.

-> At a minimum, dwarf does work 1.4 times faster than Python.*
+> At a minimum, dwarf performa work 1.4 times faster than Python.*

-But Python starts up really slowly, so it's speed advantage only comes into play at 1 million iterations with *one* task, where it's got a 5% advantage.
+Python starts up really slowly, so it's speed advantage only comes into play at 1 million iterations with *one* task, where it's got a 5% advantage.
 At 10 million iterations, Python is 5 times faster than dwarf.
-However, beyond one iteration, dwarf is up to 10 times faster, with 12 cores, is faster than Python on one core.
+However, beyond one iteration, dwarf is up to 10 times faster. dwarf however acheives this with 12 cores, while Python runs on only one.
-At the minimum, when the most work is being done, dwarf is 1.4 times faster than Python.
+At the minimum, when a large enough amount of work is being done, dwarf is 1.4 times faster than Python.

 In both graphs it's interesting to see the symmetry across work and task count.
-It's not surprising, given that work ⨉ task count is linear, and we are increasing both axes by decades.
+This is perhaps not surprising, given that work ⨉ task count is linear, and we are increasing both axes by decades.

 ### Fibonacci